 Finally, we can question the relevance of the correction mechanism of 5 percentage points.
 This correction to 0 is defined by the text as the application of a "relevance threshold".
 This raises several issues.
 On the one hand, from a symbolic point of view, it implicitly interprets pay gaps lower than 5 points as being irrelevant.
-However, as we show in Table 1, 5% of the pay gap at the level of a
+However, as we show in Table 1, 5% of the pay gap at the level of a company corresponds approximately to the median: 45% of companies have pay gaps below this threshold.
+In addition, this threshold removes the incentive for companies to reduce wage inequality below 5%.

 The age and socio-professional categories used by the decree are very broad and cover potentially very different situations.
-This is a reason to adjust the scale to account for systematic wage differences between men and women which do not arise from wage discrimination, but which are not necessarily captured by the indicator9.
+This is a reason to adjust the scale to account for systematic wage differences between men and women which do not arise from wage discrimination, but which are not necessarily captured by the indicator.
 But adapting the points scale, rather than correcting the indicator, would make it possible to reveal the underlying wage gaps.